-In June 2008, the HE4 EIA test kit (Fujirebio Diagnostics, Sweden) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
-FDA determined that this device was substantially equivalent to a cancer antigen 125 assay kit for use as an aid in monitoring disease progression or recurrence in patients with epithelial ovarian cancer.
-The FDA-approved indication states that serial testing for human epididymis protein 4 (HE4) should be done in conjunction with other clinical methods used for monitoring ovarian cancer and that the HE4 test is not intended to assess the risk of disease outcomes.
+In June 2008, the HE4 EIA test kit (Fujirebio Diagnostics, Sweden) was cleared for marketing by the FDA through the 510(k) process.
+The FDA determined that this device was substantially equivalent to a CA 125 assay kit for use as an aid in monitoring disease progression or recurrence in patients with epithelial ovarian cancer.
+The FDA-approved indication states that serial testing for HE4 should be done in conjunction with other clinical methods used for monitoring ovarian cancer and that the HE4 test is not intended to assess the risk of disease outcomes.